Translate this page:

 Family programs The Queens Museum welcomes families with children with special needs by offering enriching programs for the entire family.
 These programs emphasize the role of parents as learning partners with their children.
 In addition, we support families of children with special needs to advocate for their children.
-In an effort to build an international network of families in museum access programs, ArtAccess is also taking part in State Department and initiatives by partnering with Museo ICO in Madrid, Spain.
+In an effort to build an international network of families in museum access programs, ArtAccess also took part in State Department initiatives in partnership with Museo ICO in Madrid, Spain.

 Autism Initiatives are a slate of programs dedicated to creating more welcoming spaces in cultural institutions for families affected by autism.
 We have provided international guidance to cultural institutions in locations as far reaching as Australia and Korea.
 Locally, in partnership with the Queens Library, we have trained librarians across New York City on methods for supporting families and children affected by autism.
 Room to Grow: A Guide to Arts Programming in Community Spaces for Families Affected by Autism.
 This guide published by the Queens Museum and funded by IMLS offers recommendations to community spaces, libraries, museums, and other cultural institutions for developing programs and experiences for families affected by autism.
 Read the book online here: English or Spanish.